 Receivables from customers and counterparties, brokers, dealers and clearing organizations are accounted for at amortized cost, which generally approximates fair value.
 Substantially all of these receivables relate to collateral posted in connection with certain derivative transactions and margin receivables relating to transactions cleared on derivative exchanges.
-As these receivables generally do not give rise to material credit risk for the firm, no allowance for credit losses is held against them under ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments."
-As these receivables are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these receivables been included in the firm's fair value hierarchy. substantially all would have been classified in level 2 as of December 2021.
+As these receivables generally do not give rise to material credit risk for the firm, no allowance for credit losses is held against them.
+As these receivables are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 and 5.
+Had these receivables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2022.
 Interest on receivables from customers and counterparties, brokers, dealers and clearing organizations is recognized over the life of the transaction.